Chandrashekar-Dappin/Open-vino-Chatbot/README.md

 By leveraging the capabilities of the OpenVINO™ toolkit, developers can accelerate the deployment of AI-powered solutions, optimize performance, and achieve efficient inference across a wide range of applications and industries.

+## Getting Started

+To begin using OpenVINO™, refer to Intel's official documentation and resources for installation guides, tutorials, and sample applications.
+Explore the provided examples and tools to understand how to leverage OpenVINO™ for your specific AI and deep learning projects.

+By leveraging the capabilities of the OpenVINO™ toolkit, developers can accelerate the deployment of AI-powered solutions, optimize performance, and achieve efficient inference across a wide range of applications and industries.